-Sanding sugar, with its slightly larger crystals, adds color and sparkle and a teensy bit of crunch to things you love to bake.
-It is essential for gingersnap cookies and for decorating sugar cookies as well as garnishing cocktail glasses.
+Sanding sugar for cookies, with its slightly larger crystals, adds color and sparkle and a teensy bit of crunch to things you love to bake.

 Sanding versus Granulated

-Sanding sugar is slightly larger crystals than granulated sugar or table sugar.
+Sanding sugar has slightly larger crystals than granulated sugar or table sugar.

 Table sugar goes into cookie dough.